Chazorino/intro-to-programmability/README.md

 # Introduction to Programmability with python

 Welcome to the "Introduction to Programmability with python" series.
-In this repository you will find a written version of the content covered during our 4 technical fundamentals sessions.
+In this repository you will find th tasks related to the content we covered in the session.

 This content is intended for you to follow along and try out.
-Programming is learned by doing so each section includes tips and tricks, common pitfalls and exercises with solutions for you to solve.
+Programming is learned by doing so each section includes exercises with solutions for you to solve.

-> :warning: This is a common pitfall or warning.

-> :wrench: Here you will find some background information.

 > :computer: This is an exercises.
 They might contain sample code that you need to extend upon like this:
 >